bucky2177/dRiftDM/README.md

 If you are interested in getting started with dRiftDM, we recommend reading the [OSF pre-print](https://osf.io/preprints/osf/3t2vf).
 More information on functions and model customization can be found in dRiftDM’s vignettes.
-These vignettes are also rendered in the “Getting started” and “Articles” tabs on our [Github.io page](https://bucky2177.github.io/dRiftDM/).
+These vignettes are also available from the “Getting started” and “Articles” tabs on our [Github.io page](https://bucky2177.github.io/dRiftDM/).

 If you have any questions, feel free to contact us!